it-all/slimAdmin/README.md

 }

 <a name="se">System Event Database Logging</a>
-Certain events such as logging in, logging out, inserting, updating, and deleting database records are automatically logged into the system_events table.
+Certain events such as logging in, logging out, inserting, updating, and deleting database records are automatically logged into the SystemEvents table.
 You can choose other events to insert as you write your application.
 For usage examples and help, search "systemEvents->insert" and see SystemEventsModel.php.
-Note that PHP errors are also logged to the system_events table by default (this can be turned off in config.php).
+Note that PHP errors are also logged to the SystemEvents table by default (this can be turned off in config.php).

 <a name="errLog">PHP Error Log</a>
 PHP Errors with stack trace are logged to the file set in config['storage']['logs']['pathPhpErrors']

 <a name="csrf">CSRF</a>
 The <a href="https://github.com/slimphp/Slim-Csrf" target="_blank">Slim Framework CSRF</a> protection middleware is used to check CSRF form fields.
 The CSRF key/value generators are added to the container for form field creation.
 They are also made available to Twig.
-A failure is logged to system_events as an error, the user's session is unset, and the user is redirected to the (frontend) homepage with an error message.
+A failure is logged to SystemEvents as an error, the user's session is unset, and the user is redirected to the (frontend) homepage with an error message.

 <a name="authe">Authentication</a>
 Admin pages are protected through authenticated sessions.